By Marjorie Munsterberg

 Book with an unknown author:

-The title of the book is used as if it were the name of the author (e.g., the Bible).
+The title of the book is used as if it were the name of the author (e.g., the Bible under "B").

-Book with more than one editor as the author:
+Book with one or more editors as the author:

-Book with an author and a translator or editor:
+Book with an author as well as a translator and/or editor:

 The name of the author is given as it would be for any book.
 The name of the translator and/or editor is given after the title of the book, abbreviated as “trans.” or “ed.” or “trans. and ed.”